cbeggs615/6104-A3/README.md

     **requires** TeamStats for this teamname and sport exists<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
     **effects** calls an LLM using the team’s key stats to produce a textual performance summary
+> notes: notes
+    In this prototype, stats are stored locally in the TeamStats state and updated manually via `updateStat`.
+    In a full implementation, these values would be gathered dynamically from each sport’s external Source (e.g., an API or live database).
+This concept extends the original SportsStats design by adding an AI-based analysis action that generates readable summaries of a team’s performance based on their key stats.
 ## User Journey
 ![AI Functionality](IMG_F4755705F23E-1.jpeg)